Appearance

 Audit pack

-Exports are snapshots.
-Keep scope stable before exporting.
+Snapshot Exports are snapshots.
+Keep scope stable before exporting — the bundle freezes whatever was in place at export time.

 Annex A is a reference, not a checklist